top of page

 The purpose of this Study will be to identify feasible transit solutions that enhance communities and lives through providing a high-quality mobility project to the San Gabriel Valley—meeting the Metro Strategic Plan goals of developing and providing equitable and accessible transit services, reducing travel times, managing roadway congestion, and enhancing connections to the regional/local transit networks.

-This Study is evaluating a combination of transit solutions in areas not served by Metro and Metrolink systems, including:
+This Study evaluated a combination of transit solutions in areas not served by Metro and Metrolink systems, including:

 • New infrastructure, like new bus, rail, or other fixed-guideway lines